Articles on: Developer API

 • email: Email address for processing

-• generate_analysis_details: Set to false to skip generating detailed analysis result (default: True)
+• generate_analysis_details: Set to false to skip generating detailed analysis (default: true)

 Example Response